Quantum mechanics based on real numbers: A consistent description

 We propose the following postulates for both complex and real quantum mechanics.
-(P1) \textit{For every physical system $A$, there is a complex (real) Hilbert space $\mathcal{H}_A$ in which the state of the former is represented by a normalized vector $\ket{\phi}$, i.e., $\langle\phi\vert \phi\rangle=1$.} (P2) \textit{A measurement $\Pi$ of system $A$ corresponds to an ensemble of self-adjoint projection operators\footnote{In the following, we will write simply ``projection operator'' or ``projector'' always assuming that it is also self-adjoint.} $\{\Pi_r\}_r$ indexed by the measurement outcome $r$ and acting on $\mathcal{H}_A$, obeying $\sum_r\Pi_r=\mathds{1}_A$, where $\mathds{1}_A$ denotes the identity. } (P3) \textit{Born Rule: If $\Pi$ is measured while $A$ is in the state $\ket{\phi}$, the probability of measuring outcome $r$ is given by $P(r)=\bra{\phi}\Pi_r\ket{\phi}$.} (P4) \textit{Given two subsystems $A$ and $B$, the operators used to describe measurements or transformations of system $A$ act trivially on $B$ and vice versa.} Note that postulates (P1) -- (P3) are identical to the ones in~\cite{Renou2021}, and only (P4) is different.
-A formal definition of postulate (P4) can be found in Section~\ref{ap:pos_p4} of the Supplementary Material.
+(P1) \textit{For every physical system $A$, there is a complex (real) Hilbert space $\mathcal{H}_A$ in which the state of the former is represented by a normalized vector $\ket{\phi}$, i.e., $\langle\phi\vert \phi\rangle=1$.} (P2) \textit{A measurement $\Pi$ of system $A$ corresponds to an ensemble of positive semi-definite operators $\{\Pi_r\}_r$ indexed by the measurement outcome $r$ and acting on $\mathcal{H}_A$, obeying $\sum_r\Pi_r=\mathds{1}_A$, where $\mathds{1}_A$ denotes the identity. } (P3) \textit{Born Rule: If $\Pi$ is measured while $A$ is in the state $\ket{\phi}$, the probability of measuring outcome $r$ is given by $P(r)=\bra{\phi}\Pi_r\ket{\phi}$.} (P4) \textit{Given two subsystems $A$ and $B$, the operators used to describe measurements or transformations of system $A$, act trivially on $B$, and vice versa.
+In particular, this means that any two local operators $O_A$ and $O_B$, acting on subsystems A and B, respectively, commute (i.e., $[O_A, O_B]=0$)} \cite{Peres99}.
+Note that postulates (P1) -- (P3) are analogous to the ones in Ref.~\cite{Renou2021}, and only (P4) is different.
+Further details on the definition of postulate (P4) can be found in Section E of the Supplementary Material \cite{supp_mat}.